 Alternatively, the tent can have its own dedicated battery to avoid any issues.
 Using devices like solar flashlights to minimize the drain on the car battery also helps.

 The type of tent you choose should be in line with your camping needs.
 A week-long hunting trip with several people using lanterns and other devices will use a lot of power.
 It probably makes more sense to use a large canvas tent with a more complex solar system.

 If it’s backpacking over the weekend, then a DIY solar tent or, ideally, the genuine solar tent setup is the best bet.
 This allows the entire setup to be mobile and easy to put together and take down.

 The necessary solar cells will also depend on the chosen solar tent type and their need for power.
 If it’s a large Eco-glamping tent, then a hefty solar system with lots of watts will be needed.
 For a van-life solar tent combo, something simple to rest on the hood or roof should do the trick.

 Then finally, how to store the excess energy for the solar tent is a consideration.
 Larger setups like the canvas solar tents will need several batteries.
 The DIY solar tent can get away with a few power banks.
 Genuine solar tents will often have their own storage.

 Arguably the power requirements will largely dictate which type of solar tent system to use.
 If you need a reliable power supply to power a CPAP, then a DIY solar tent won’t cut it.
 In this case, eco-glamping would be a better fit.

-If it’s traveling to a Glastonbury music festival over the weekend, a canvas tent might be extreme.
+For festival-goers, a canvas tent might be a bit extreme.
 A genuine solar tent or the van-life solar tent combo would be more appropriate.

 We are sorry that this post was not useful for you!